 At the end of the day, for you as a consumer, the Disney-Fox merger isn’t necessarily bad news.
 As overwhelming and impossible to keep up with as the change may seem, it’ll also likely generate more high-quality content than ever before as each service battles it out to win you over.

-In the end, it’s all about preference and adapting to the market.
+In the end, it’s all about preference and adapting to the market, and there’s always more and more information on how cable is dead.
 If you’re a fan of the Fox content, Hulu may be more your style, but perhaps Netflix’s strides to make new and innovative material will appeal to your inner cinephile.
 Or maybe, just maybe, if you’re tempted by the right amount of nostalgia and high-production films such as “Star Wars” or anything within the Marvel Cinematic Universe, a Disney+ subscription may be in your future.